Common name: Tulsi

 Latin name: Ocimum tenuiflorum, Ocimum sanctum

-Affinity: Immune system, nervous system, digestive system, endocrine system
+Affinities: Immune system, nervous system, digestive system, endocrine system, circulatory system

-Actions: Adaptogen, antidepressant, carminative, diaphoretic, diuretic, expectorant, immunomodulator, antiviral, antibacterial, nervine, rasayana, Indian tonic
+Actions: Adaptogen, antidepressant, carminative, diaphoretic, diuretic, expectorant, immunomodulator, antiviral, antibacterial, nervine, rasayana, Indian tonic, circulatory stimulant

 Parts used: Herb